mnr/writing-wip/kwak-anthology.md

 *Guadalupe* - sometimes “Lupe” - was Araci’s sparring partner in the Portland Police self-defense class.
 Their relationship was professional, although there were signals something more might be possible.

-“Not tonight,” replied Araci.
-“Callista is leaving for another year in Mississippi and has promised to make dinner before she leaves.
-Tomorrow?”
+“Sure.
+Six pm?” replied Araci.
+"Come to my place and I'll make you a dinner that doesn't explode."

-“Dinner tomorrow, then.”
+“You are such a buzzkill.
+I was hoping for something exciting.”
 She grabbed her bags and pushed through the crowd.
+"See you tonight."

 Araci retrieved the scan in his visor and re-surveyed the room, comparing the two overlaid views; the real, burned room, and the original as shown in blueprints.
 An augmented reality outline filled in the missing parts of the destroyed counter.
 The oven had an overlay of what it looked like before the explosion.
 All that remained was the back plane and fuel tank.
 The paint on the tank had burned, but it was intact.
 Everything splayed outwards from the oven cavity; the explosion had clearly occurred there.